 - National HIV Testing Day

 What is social bookmarking?

-Social bookmarking in response to HIV
+How can I use social bookmarking in response to HIV?

 - Organize HIV resources and share them with your colleagues, clients, and friends.

 - Engage with others who are bookmarking and tagging HIV-related websites.

 - Subscribe to receive updates when an HIV website or article is tagged.

 - Provide opportunities for people to bookmark or tag your website and articles.